Coming up tonight on KSL Outdoors.

 Remember submit your pictures or video, plus an explanation of your latest outdoor adventures online at KSLTV.com.
 The winner each week wins a commemorative, 100th anniversary National Parks cast iron dutch oven and skillet and the winner is also entered into our Ford Trucks quarterly Facebook giveaway for a Camp Chef Pellet Grill.

 The one thing I forgot to mention is Senko’s.
 I fished senkos quite a bit and caught some really nice largemouth on the senko, so that was a good thing.
-I think sometimes they seem to catch bigger fish.
-They do and they definitely work and I caught some really nice largemouth on them but you know on the jigs, throwing the pumpkin color jigs I caught three walleye on the pumpkin colored jig just fishing for bass so, that’s crazy. shows you how many walleye there are in this lake.
+I think the senko, I don’t know why it is, but I think they seem to catch bigger fish.
+They do and they definitely work and I caught some really nice largemouth on them but you know on the jigs, throwing the pumpkin color jigs I caught three walleye on the pumpkin colored jig just fishing for bass so shows you how many walleye there are in this lake.
 There’s a bunch.
 Hey I need to bring that deer to your store.
 My wife won’t allow it in the house.
 Ok, bring it down.
 We’d love to have it at there.
 All the fans of Adam Eakle can see his deer at the South Jordan Sportsman’s Warehouse, yeah that my wife won’t let me put in the house.
 Biggest deer I’ve ever killed, love you honey.
 Hey I’m Adam Eakle, for Joe and Pete, all the guys at Sportsman’s Warehouse in South Jordan, reminding you to get out with your family, your friends and make some memories, like a spring trip down to Powell outdoors.
 We’ll see you next weekend, goodnight.